WrobotGames/Jungle-Demo-Setup/README.md

 ## Addons
 MIT Licence by hungeryproton and tokisangames. https://github.com/HungryProton/scatter https://github.com/TokisanGames/Terrain3D

-## The 2 music files and the textures:
+## The music, sfx and the textures:
 CC0, from polyhaven, ambientCG and OpenGameArt
 While the license allows it, I suggest getting these files from their original source when using them outside of this demo.